 Most notably, having requested advice from the ESFA via a SRMA visit, the Trust had commenced consultation on a restructure arrangement to allow it to make savings, including staffing-related, and these had to be paused due to the Covid lockdown and school closures.
-These actions, under the recommendation of the ESFA, are now on hold, to be reviewed again in the 2020-21 academic year.
-This delay will also have a financial impact on the following financial year, and this has been an unavoidable uncertainty due to Covid 19.
-Trustees will review the impact this has on budgets, and make an informed decision on whence to commence this consultation again.
+These actions, under the recommendation of the ESFA, although delayed, were put into effect in this academic year.
+At end August 2021, as well as reductions in working days and hours of some support staff, we also said farewell to 10 play leaders, following redundancies.
+This action was taken as an alternative to cutting teaching and learning support assistants (TAs and SENTAs), as it was deemed to have a lesser impact on teaching and learning.